lightstar/anyjob/README.en.md

 - configure AnyJob on each node.
 Read [doc/config.txt](doc/config.txt) and other documentation files for details.

-- to create jobs you can use console utility *bin/anyjobc.pl* or separate web application.
+- to create jobs and manage delayed works you can use console utility *bin/anyjobc.pl* or separate web application.
 Slack application (https://slack.com) is also available as part of that web application.

 - to understand how all works it is extremely recommended to read all documentation from the *doc* directory.
    - [doc/install.txt](doc/install.txt) - prerequisites and installation steps.